Magic Caliper iOS App

 In 2020 I acquired a MAG-ic Probe Thickness Caliper.
 A great little tool and super handy.
 I was disappointed by the lack of support for mobile devices given that it was Bluetooth compatible.

 In early 2020, I created the Magic Caliper iOS App to interface to the MAG-ic Probe.
 Many thanks to Liam at MAG-ic Probe for helping to refine the app.
+For the Android version, look here.

 For support issues, questions or suggestions, contact me at firstname.lastname@example.org.